-I only use it when I’m alone with my dog because it’s a very dangerous breed, and the only reason I use this military German dog command is so that the dog doesn’t forget it.
+I only use such commands when I’m alone with my dog because it’s a very dangerous breed, and the only reason I use these German police dog commands is so that the dog doesn’t forget it.

 Fass comes from the German word fassen which means to grab or bite.